MicrosoftDocs/cpp-docs.it-it/docs/standard-library/ios-functions.md

 ### <a name="return-value"></a>Valore restituito

-Riferimento all'oggetto da cui deriva *str.*
+Riferimento all'oggetto da cui viene derivato *Str* .

 ### <a name="remarks"></a>Osservazioni